 If they’re a fan of gin, chances are they love a Martini.
 And great dry vermouth is a Martini essential.

 This Northern California bottle is giving vermouth a face-lift with fresh branding and complex flavors.
-Designed by Napa’s E. & J. Gallo and Steven Grasse, the fortified muscat-based beverage has beautiful layers of spice and citrus fruits that stand up in a Martini and tastes elegant on its own with ice and a citrus twist.
-The American-made bottles (they also make an amaro and a sweet vermouth) are specifically crafted to pair well with American spirits.
+Designed by Napa’s E. & J. Gallo and Steven Grasse, the fortified muscat-based beverage has beautiful layers of spice and citrus fruits that stand up in a Martini, but also tastes elegant on its own with ice and a citrus twist.
+The American-made elixirs (Lo-Fi also makes an amaro and a sweet vermouth) are specifically crafted to pair well with American spirits.
 Try it in a vermouth spritz with citrus, or pour a healthy dose into a 50/50 Martini.

 Kate Dingwall is an experienced spirits writer and glassware collector.
 She has been writing about the bar and spirits world for five years, from the best glassware to the best beer cocktail recipes.